Warehouse Security Best Practice

 Warehouse security needs to be a tightly considered and actioned approach.
 Studies show that small to medium enterprises do not focus on warehouse security to the same depth that many larger businesses do and as a result, are more at risk.

 Theft from premises is not the only issue a comprehensive warehouse security strategy needs to address.
 Your warehouse security procedures should also take account of how to protect your goods whilst in transit if you also operate a delivery service.

 Is the focus on security just another budget-busting drain on your company finances?
 The answer is a resounding no!
 Take a look at the statistics in the next section.
 If you’re not focusing on continually improving your warehouse security procedures then your business is almost certainly taking a financial hit every day.
 In the long term, investment in security today will improve your business bottom lines tomorrow and repay itself many times over.

 Threats to Warehouse Security

-There are three key areas that are the root cause of financial loss to warehouse businesses as a result of crime.
+There are four key areas that are the root cause of financial loss to warehouse businesses as a result of crime.
 So let`s examine these in more detail along with some statistics that highlight potential losses

 1. Employee theft